What is the salary for a hospitalist?

 Historical Salary Data

 How does this year's salary for hospitalists compare to other years?

-With more physicians choosing to work in this specialty before the pandemic, leading to an overly saturated market.
-However, COVID-19 left a clear mark on hospital medicine, with the average salary rebounding prominently since the start of the pandemic in the U.S., and evening out in 2023.
+Until 2022, the average pay for hospitalists had been decreasing since 2017, which experts say is due to more physicians choosing to work in this specialty, leading to an overly saturated market.
+However, COVID-19 has left a clear mark on the hospital medicine, with the average salary rebounding prominently since the start of the pandemic in the U.S.

 2021 data not available.

 Millennials (born between 1981 and 1997) and generation X (born between 1965 and 1980) dominate the hospital medicine specialty, making up a whopping 92% of hospitalist respondents when taken together.
 Experience levels span the spectrum of years in practice, and while nearly half (46%) of hospitalists are full-time employees, a large group (30%) works contract-based, or on a locum tenens basis.